BoriNedeva/smartRead_MEAN/README.md

 # SmartRead

-Final project for 2016-2017 Advanced JS course at.
+Final project for 2016-2017 Advanced JS course at FMI.

 ## Description